Skip to content

 Bespoke training

 Bespoke safeguarding staff training is available for early years settings and schools/colleges.
 The most common bespoke sessions provided are listed below, however the service can provide a variety of bespoke staff training based on individual requirements.
-Please contact the service through the LESAS enquiry form to discuss bespoke training.
+Please contact the service through the LESAS enquiry form to enquiry about bespoke training.

 Whole school or early years safeguarding training, including specific training for SEND and 18+ provision

-- Two-hour minimum basic awareness training suitable for all members of staff as a twilight or inset session in line with part one of KCSIE.
+• Two-hour minimum basic awareness training suitable for all members of staff as a twilight or inset session in line with part one of KCSIE or Annex C of EYFS.

-- Provides an overview of staff’s responsibilities and the current priorities, developing their ability to recognise and respond to a range of safeguarding concerns and contribute to a safe culture.
+• Provides an overview of staff’s safeguarding responsibilities, developing their ability to recognise and respond to a range of safeguarding concerns and contribute to a safe culture.

 Bespoke whole school or early years online safeguarding training

-- Two-hour minimum basic awareness training suitable for all members of staff as a twilight or inset session in line with annex C of the EYFS.
+• Two-hour minimum awareness training suitable for all members of staff as a twilight or inset session in line part one of KCSIE or Annex C of EYFS.

-- Aims to raise awareness of the risks posed by the internet and technology, implications for staff use and conduct, and signposting to support, guidance and educational resources.
+• Aims to raise awareness of the risks posed by the internet and technology, implications for staff use and conduct, and signposting to support, guidance and resources.

 Online safety ambassador training (primary schools)